Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 #### Use of Generative AI

 We mainly used ChatGPT throughout this project for debugging and getting examples.
 For instance, when we were working on tests, ChatGPT provided us with examples of how pytest, Jest, and Playwright work, as well as guidance on test case structure.
 It was very helpful for debugging errors in workflows we encountered.
-Generative AI was also used to findout hard-coded secrets in codebases and replace it with approcilate enviroment varibales.
+Generative AI was also used to find out hard-coded secrets in codebases and replace them with appropriate environment variables.

 #### Retrospective: What Worked